 Teachers are always in great demand.
 BMCC gives you many choices of Teacher Education programs such as childhood, childcare/early childhood, secondary and bilingual education.
 The nine programs in the Teacher Education Department are designed to provide a strong foundation in teacher preparation as well as substantial background in the liberal arts and sciences.
 Our experienced faculty are educators themselves who can guide and mentor you in your academic and career choices.

-The Early Childhood Education Program offers students the choice of a major focusing on infants and toddlers from birth to age three (ECI Major) or preschool to 2nd grade, children ages 3 to 8 (ECP Major).
+The Childcare/Early Childhood Education Program offers you the choice of a major focusing on infants and toddlers from birth to age three (ECI Major) or preschool to 2nd grade, children ages 3 to 8 (ECP Major).

-The Childhood Education Program offer students a solid foundation in the liberal arts and sciences, as well as several educational foundation courses.
+The Childhood Education Program will give you a solid foundation in the liberal arts and sciences, as well as several educational foundation courses.
 These courses provide beginning preparation for later studies at a senior college with the ultimate goal of obtaining initial New York State certification for elementary school teachers (first through sixth grades).

 Students who are fluent in Spanish, Mandarin, or Haitian Creole are encouraged to consider the Bilingual Childhood Education (EDB) major.